thecoshman/thecoshman.github.com/_posts/rest/2013-10-01-WhatIsRE-S-T.markdown

 #### Why Bother?

 Now there are obvious disadvantages to a statelss protocol.
-For example, you have to go through the authentication procedure every single time (if you need it authentication).
+For example, you have to go through the authentication procedure every single time (if you need it).
 You should certainly keep this in mind when designing the security: those knowledgeable about security could tell you if it's easy to 'weaken' the system, but that is out of the scope of what I am covering here.